CHP RADIO SYSTEMS

 THE SHIFT TO VHF DISPATCHING, 1950

 The car photo below shows a 1949 Ford patrol car outside the Newhall, California CHP station sometime between approximately 1950-1953.
-I suspect this photo was not later than 1952 as the 1949 cars would have been "run out" by about that time and ready for surplus sale.
+I suspect this photo was not later than 1953 as the 1949 cars would have been "run out" by about that time and ready for surplus sale.
 Note the dual antennas still mounted.
 The ugly front fender antenna would be for the AM medium wave Police Cruiser or Philco receiver, or possibly a Link Radio 205A (see below.)
 The rear antenna is for the VHF FM transmitter, and in some installations for a VHF two-way set, normally used in areas where VHF dispatching was now available.
 After the VHF dispatch transmitters went into use, VHF receivers or completely new VHF sets were retro-fitted, and the old medium wave antennas were just left on the cars.
-Some photos from 1953 show the rods of the antennas torn off but the insulators and bases still present.
+As mentioned above, some photos from 1953 show the rods of the antennas torn off but the insulators and bases still present.
 This car may have still had the medium wave AM receiver in it, during the change-over period.
 Too bad we can't have a look inside!

 Photo credit Debra DiPrimio, Santa Clarita

-The first major order of new all-VHF FM two way radios was with GE.
+The first major order of new style all-VHF FM two way radios was with GE.
 The equipment operated on a single new 42 MHz FM channel pair, common statewide, later referred to as the "Blue" channel.
 These were two piece sets.
-They were commonly referred to in the mobile radio industry as "8th MO" and much later more commonly as "Pre-Progress Line" (starting in approximately 1945, a quantity of two piece GE sets which pre-date these units were purchased to evaluate the GE product.)
+They were commonly referred to in the mobile radio industry as "8th MO" and later more commonly as "Pre-Progress Line" (starting in approximately 1945, a quantity of two piece GE sets which pre-date these units were purchased to evaluate the GE product.)
 The Pre-Progress GE radios were very reliable, well liked, and many remained in service into the early 1960's ( when they were hopelessly obsolete.)
 Use of the old 39.78 MHz car-to-station frequency was gradually discontinued during the changeover to VHF dispatching beginning in 1950, and replaced by the new statewide 42 MHz channel.
 During the change-over period, it is presumed that CHP stations were listening on both the 39.78 and "Blue" car to station frequencies until all cars had the new 42 MHz equipment and were transmitting on 42.18 MHz.

 The GE radios were shipped and installed during the 1950-52 period.